 "I'll have my tailor shorten those legs for you," he'd say, and carry them into the back room.
 "Take about twelve inches off the legs, Pierre."
 Whack!
 Whack!
 "Ah, thank you, Pierre!"
 Pierre himself was never seen or heard, but for a Frenchman he was pretty handy with a machete.

-Ernest P. Worrell, an advertising icon who later starred in a television show called Hey Vern, It's Ernest! and a series of films, often addressed a friend, Vern, who was supposedly manning the camera and thus never spoke or was seen on screen.
+Ernest P. Worrell, an advertising icon who later starred in a television show called Hey Vern, It's Ernest! and a series of films, often addressed someone named Vern who was (presumably) behind the camera and never spoke or was seen on screen.
 In fact, Ernest was famous for the Catch Phrase "Knowhutimean, Vern?"
 This would be one of the cases where The Watson is simultaneously invoked.

 Anime and Manga